zoeannp/jztc_group_project/jztc_group_project-new/Iteration 3/README.md

 ## Group Reflection
 ### Key learnings:
-- We learned  markdown language
+- We learned  markdown language and to upload files onto GitHub.
 - We learned how to improve our efforts to collaborate work on our Google Drive and GitHub.

 ### Challenges faced: